Beyond Frosting » Recipes » Desserts » Cakes » Coconut Custard Cake

 Make the Cakes

-While the oven preheats, grease, and then line two 8” round baking pans.
+While the oven preheats, grease, and then line three 8” round baking pans.
 Next, get started on your coconut cakes.

 1. Combine the wet ingredients.
 In a large bowl, cream together the sugar, butter, oil, and wet ingredients.